 Transactional Search Queries

-Hot leads, ready to convert!
+Transactional queries are carried out by those who are ready to convert!
 Transactions are not limited to strictly e-commerce purchases.
 Consider form submissions, eBook downloads, and video views as actions users took to transact with the website.

-Steal These Keywords to Target Transactional Search Queries
+Keywords to Target Transactional Search Queries

 As a general rule, the best keywords to target transaction-seekers are where traditional calls-to-action fall.
 Calls-to-action invite engagement between a user and the website via site functionality communication.

-CTA Buzzwords You Must Use On Your Website Now:
+CTA Buzzwords to Utilize On Your Website

 apply for financing